Children’s Montessori Center opened in 1990 and has been honored to serve families all over the North Shore ever since.

 - Parent handbook, school calendar, and all other enrollment paperwork will be provided.

 - Arrangements will be made for your child to visit in the classroom before their start date.
-The teachers will work with each child to help them transition into the program based on the child’s developmental needs.
-Orientation / Summer Camp process will be discussed.
+The teachers will work with each child to help with the orientation process and transition to CMC.
+Orientation Process & Summer Camp process will be made available.

 - Parents Journal — Dr. Angeline Lillard interview on weekly National Public Radio (NPR) broadcast.